Manhattan Valley: Development

 The construction of an elevated aqueduct to carry the Croton Aqueduct over the valley in 1838–1842 separated the eastern side of the valley from the village of Bloomingdale, which had emerged around the Bloomingdale Road until the 1870s, when it was replaced with an underground inverted siphon, and the old aqueduct was torn down.
 Early development in the 1870s and 1880s focused on institutional care for the sick or aged, and included the Hebrew Home for the Aged, the Catholic Old Age Home, the Home for Respectable Aged Indigent Females, and the Towers Nursing Home constructed as a cancer ward by John Jacob Astor III in 1884.
 Also located in Manhattan Valley at the time was the New York Cancer Hospital, which was built in 1887 at 455 Central Park West.
 These, together with the Lion Brewery, gave the area its earliest landmarks.
 The neighborhood began to fill out residentially at the end of the 19th century and beginning of the 20th, when the New York City Subway's IRT Ninth Avenue Line in 1870 and the IRT Broadway – Seventh Avenue Line in 1904 allowed the public ready access to uptown Manhattan.
 Columbia's purchase of the Bloomingdale Lunatic Asylum at around the same time as the subway's arrival naturally made the neighborhood more attractive as well.

 The area was populated mostly by Irish and German immigrants through the 1950s.
-Young boys and girls took advantage of Central Park and Riverside Drive or played stick ball and roller hockey in the streets.
-The 1950s saw many migrants from Puerto Rico take up residence in the Upper West Side, and a proposed project to eliminate the older brownstone apartments began to drive earlier residents to the suburbs.
+Young boys and girls took advantage of Central Park and Riverside Drive or played stickball and roller hockey in the streets.
+The 1950s saw many migrants from Puerto Rico take up residence on the Upper West Side, and a proposed project to eliminate the older brownstone apartments began to drive earlier residents to the suburbs.